Know the Risks of Meth

 - Loss of appetite, disturbed sleep patterns, or nausea

-Chronic meth use leads to many damaging, long-term health effects, even when users stop taking meth, including:
+Chronic meth use can lead to many damaging, long-term health effects, even when people stop taking meth, including:

 - Permanent damage to the heart and brain